StuartsProjects/StuartsProjects.github.io/_posts/2019-04-26-semtech-sx1280-2-4ghz-lora-ranging-tranceivers-2.md

 The SX1280 also has a ranging mode that can measure distance by recording the time of flight of a special packet exchange between two SX1280s.

-I have designed some plug in Mikrobus boards for the Ebyte and G-NiceRF SX1280 LoRa devices.
+I have designed some plug in boards for the Ebyte and G-NiceRF SX1280 LoRa devices.
 The larger green PCBs are an ATMega328P based Mini Logger I also designed.
-It can be fitted with a single plug in Mikrobus compatible board, see the picture below;
+It can be fitted with a single breadboard friendly plug in board, see the picture below;

 ![](/images/Arduinos2-1024x993.jpg)

-The Mikrobus PCBs shown, the yellow ones, are breadboard friendly so will plug into a standard 0.1" breadboard, very useful for prototyping.
+The PCBs shown, the yellow ones, are breadboard friendly so will plug into a standard 0.1" breadboard, very useful for prototyping.

 A complete Arduino based transceiver fitted with an G-NiceRF SX1280 device is shown on the left of the picture above, complete with 2dBi WiFi antenna.
 The board was programmed in the Arduino IDE.